England thrashed by New Zealand in opening ODI

 Pace bowler Gus Atkinson, who has been named in England's provisional World Cup squad, made his ODI debut but went wicketless for 47 runs from his seven overs.

-The second ODI in the four-match series continues in Southampton on Sunday.
+The second ODI in the four-match series is in Southampton on Sunday.

 England humbled as World Cup preparation continues